whotookzakum/UnrealExporter/README.md

 > If you want to create a checkpoint but don't want to re-export existing files, set `"createNewCheckpoint": true"` and change the export paths to empty arrays.

 ## [Supported Games](#supported-games)
 By default, all games supported by FModel should technically be supported by UnrealExporter, as both use CUE4Parse under the hood.
 You can find working configs for games that have been tested and confirmed to be working in the `/configs/examples` folder.
 Mileage may vary depending on the files you wish to export, so check for any error messages and exclude paths accordingly.
+You can also open an issue to request support for other file types.

 ### How to fix no files loading due to missing mapping file
 If you are loading a game like Palworld, you will need the correct `.usmap` file so that the game files will correctly load into CUE4Parse.
 If your game's mapping file is not already provided in the `mappings` folder, follow the instructions below to obtain the file.